-We have audited the balance sheet of ABC Company (the Company) as at 31 December 20X1 and notes to the financial statement, including a summary of significant accounting policies (together "the financial statement").
+We have audited the balance sheet of ABC Company (the Company) as at 31 December 20X1 and notes to the financial statement, including material accounting policy information (together "the financial statement").

 In our opinion, the accompanying financial statement presents fairly, in all material respects, the financial position of the Company as at 31 December 20X1 in accordance with those requirements of the Financial Reporting Framework in Jurisdiction X relevant to preparing such a financial statement.